Will Election Advertising Impact Your Automotive Digital Marketing Success?

 While reach took a slight dip in 2018 for our automotive clients, stats such as CPC and CPM were actually better in the months leading up to the midterm elections in 2018, compared to the same months in 2019, when there was no major election.

-What does this mean for auto dealerships advertising on Facebook and Google during the 2020 election cycle?
+What does this mean for auto dealerships advertising on Facebook and Google during future election cycles?

 While your dealership could experience a drop in the stats above, it is still possible to find digital marketing success during an election.